Holomorphically finitely generated Hopf algebras and quantum Lie groups: Introduction

 \section{Introduction}

-We initiate a study on topological Hopf algebras satisfying a certain finiteness condition.
-Whereas Hopf algebras are classical objects of research, their topological versions have not been yet attract much attention as deserved.
-Here we impose additional limitations in the definition that would allow us to prove effective results and consider some encouraging examples satisfying these restrictions, in particular, of quantum group nature.
-It appears to the author that this approach may even open a new field of research, which lies in the intersection of functional analysis, noncommutative geometry and quantum group theory.
+We begin to study topological Hopf algebras satisfying a certain finiteness condition.
+Whereas Hopf algebras are a classical object of research, their topological versions outside the $C^*$-algebraic context have so far received less attention than they deserve.
+Here we impose additional limitations in the definition that enable us to prove effective results and consider some encouraging examples satisfying these restrictions, in particular, those of quantum group nature.
+It seems to the author that this approach may even open up a new field of research at the intersection of functional analysis, noncommutative geometry and quantum group theory.

-Here are the main questions which are under consideration.
+Here are the main questions that are under consideration.

 1.~What is a correct analogue of the notion of an affine Hopf algebra in the context of complex-analytic noncommutative geometry?

 2.~What is a quantum complex Lie group?